-The color of partition flashed an angry red, and returned to normal.
+The color of partition flashed an angry red and returned to normal.

-“Here’s what you don’t know Kevin, had the safety protocol not been engaged your lie would have been followed by a particularly uncomfortable jolt.
+“Here’s what you don’t know, Kevin.
+Had the safety protocol not been engaged, your lie would have been followed by a particularly uncomfortable jolt.
 Not very painful at first, kind of like a warning.
 The intensity increases exponentially.
 Do you understand?”

-“Yeah,” I said reverting to my hard stare.
+“Yeah.”
+I reverted to my hard stare.

 “Computer, disengage safety protocol, grid four,” Dan said.
 The ship complied with its happy chirp.
 “Now, your question?”

 “You implied we’ve met before,” I said.
 “When was that?
 What do you want with me?”